 - K7.
-Assessment and critical analysis of the theory and practice of core operational excellence management concepts and their application within the engineering context. - K8.
-Development of a commercial and industrial toolkit of knowledge and skills needed by engineers working within a commercial context. - K9.
-Understanding of the application and benefits of technology and information management within an industrial organisation. - K10.
-Development of knowledge, process, language and for generating innovative approaches to improving effectiveness in problem solving, thinking creatively to find solutions to contextually specific problems.
+Assessment and critical analysis of the theory and practice of core operational excellence management concepts and their application within the industrial context - K8.
+Development of a commercial and industrial toolkit of knowledge and skills needed by professionals working within an industrial context - K9.
+Understanding of the application and benefits of technology and information management within an industrial organisation - K10.
+Development of knowledge, process, language and for generating innovative approaches to improving effectiveness in problem solving, thinking creatively to find solutions to contextually specific problems